-This method provides a reasonable estimate of a weak acid's pK_a if the acid is neither too strong nor too weak.
-These limitations are easily to appreciate if we consider two limiting cases.
-For the first case let's assume that the weak acid, HA, is more than 50% dissociated before the titration begins (a relatively large K_a value).
-The concentration of HA before the equivalence point is always less than the concentration of A-, and there is no point on the titration curve where $[HA] = [A^-]$.
-At the other extreme, if the acid is too weak, less than 50% of the weak acid reacts with the titrant at the equivalence point.
-In this case the concentration of HA before the equivalence point is always greater than that of A-.
+This method provides a reasonable estimate for a weak acid's pK_a if the acid is neither too strong nor too weak.
+These limitations are easy to appreciate if we consider two limiting cases.
+For the first limiting case, let's assume the weak acid, HA, is more than 50% dissociated before the titration begins (a relatively large K_a value); in this case the concentration of HA before the equivalence point is always less than the concentration of A ̄ and there is no point on the titration curve where [HA] = [A ̄].
+At the other extreme, if the acid is too weak, then less than 50% of the weak acid reacts with the titrant at the equivalence point.
+In this case the concentration of HA before the equivalence point is always greater than that of A ̄.
 Determining the pK_a by the half-equivalence point method overestimates its value if the acid is too weak.

-Use the potentiometric titration curve in Figure 9.21 to estimate the pK_a values for the weak acid in Practice Exercise 9.10.
+Use the potentiometric titration curve in Figure 9.21 to estimate the p K_a values for the weak acid in Practice Exercise 9.10.